Taxi Fare Review

 For further information refer to CPV Information Bulletin CPV24 – Taxi Multiple Hire.

 If you are travelling with a group of five or more people you will be charged a high occupancy tariff.
 There are two charges depending on what time and day of the week you are travelling.

 If you travel 6 pm to 6 am Monday to Friday, on weekends or on public holidays the fare is increased.
-Refer to the Department of Transport’s website for a full list of each region’s fare indicators.
+Refer to the Department of Infrastructure, Planning and Logistics' website for a full list of each region’s fare indicators.

 There are six different fare rates that taxis use, please refer to the example and explanation on each of the rates below.
 Note a rate may also be called a tariff.

 Rate / Tariff 1 (daytime rate) is for a journey from 6 am to 5:59 pm Monday to Friday (times are also the same for rates / tariffs 3 and 5).